shouya/thinking-dumps/lazy/README.md

 * procedure, ie. built-in functions, (p)

 ### Syntax & Details

-The syntax of loli is basicall s-expressions, expressed as a quoted list in Racket.
+The syntax of loli is basically s-expression, expressed as a quoted list in Racket.